twilson63/permaweb-cookbook/docs/src/getting-started/quick-starts/hw-no-code.md

 # Hello World (No Code)

-In this quick start we are going to upload an image to the permaweb with no code!
+In this quick start we are going to upload an image to the Permaweb with no code.

 ## Requirements